Start Ingest

 Ingest of a Movie with Video Relations

 So far, the two examples ingested only movie details that have references within the Media Service (movies to genres, tags, …).
 However, it is also possible to orchestrate the ingest across service boundaries.
 A movie entity and other entities can have a video relation.
-Videos are managed and processed by the Axinom Encoding Service.
+Videos are encoded by the Axinom Encoding Service and managed by the Video Service.
 To be processed, video files must be available in the blob storage.
 The video encoder process gets the access credentials from the Video Transcoding Acquisition profile.

 Providing a Source Video File